HenrikSamuelsson/GIT-Essentials/README.md

-# GIT-Essentials
+# GIT Essentials
-Just as test repository used for experimenting while reading the book GIT Essentials written by Ferdinando Santacroce.
+Just as test repository used for experimenting, while reading the book GIT Essentials, written by Ferdinando Santacroce.